-Query string parameters let you relay information to ClickBank when a customer follows your paylink, and let you receive information from ClickBank when a customer purchases your product and is taken to the Thank You page.
+Query string parameters allow ClickBank vendors to relay information to ClickBank when a customer follows your payment link.
+They also let vendors receive information from ClickBank when a customer purchases products and is directed to the Thank You page.

 You can use some query string parameters to relay information about a specific customer to the order form.
 When the customer follows a payment link with these parameters, the information is automatically populated on the order form.